-The aim of this trip is to introduce you to the world of the high mountains.
-Although the altitude differences and ascent times are reasonable, the altitude, the equipment (rucksack, mountaineering boots, etc.), the diversity and instability of the terrain encountered and sometimes the rigours of the environment are all factors that will increase the effort you have to put in during the climbs.
+The aim of this holiday is to introduce you to the world of the high mountains.

+To make the most of it, you need to be physically prepared.
+Even if the altitude differences and the ascent times are reasonable, the altitude, the equipment (rucksack, mountaineering boots, etc.), the diversity and instability of the terrain encountered and sometimes the rigours of the environment are all factors that will increase the effort you have to make during the climbs.

 If you are a good hiker or regularly practise an endurance sport, this is the ideal preparation.
-If you don't, we advise you to train in the weeks/months leading up to your stay: brisk walking (ideally on paths/trails and with a gradual change in altitude), running, cycling or swimming at high intensity... any sport that increases your cardio-respiratory capacity is ideal.
+If not, we recommend that you train in the weeks/months leading up to your trip: brisk walking (ideally on a path with a positive elevation), cycling, running, swimming (at high intensity)... any sport that helps you increase your cardio-respiratory capacity is ideal.